xfirestyle2k/VMC_Terraform_Horizon/README.md

 Explanation can be found here: https://securefever.com/blog/terraform-blueprint-for-a-horizon7-ruleset-with-vmc-on-aws

+First of all, all my test ran at a lab platform… Use following code at your own risk, I won't be responsible for any issues you may run into.
+Thanks!

 In this repository I created a automated Horizon Whitelist Firewall Ruleset, which can be used with Terraform and VMC on AWS.